A few words as an introduction

 Why We're Selling It Ourselves

 My approach is different.
-From the start, I want to be honest: this is a home we've lived in for 18 years.
-And in my opinion, it's a beautiful, spacious house in a great location.
+From the start, I want to be upfront: this is a house we've lived in for 18 years.